 From 21 November 2016, Immigration New Zealand will accept TOEFL iBT (Test of English as a Foreign Language Internet Based Test) scores as evidence of English language proficiency for the Skilled Migrant Category Resident Visa.
 Currently, Immigration New Zealand only accepts the International English Language Testing System (IELTS).

-in April.
-The test is administered online and measures individuals' ability to use and understand English at the tertiary level.
+The TOEFL iBT test is administered online and measures individuals' ability to use and understand English at the tertiary level.
 TOEFL is accepted for English language entry into all UCOL programmes, and is accepted by more than 9,000 organisations and tertiary institutions in 130 countries.